 You will check your phone in the middle of a writing session.
 You will eat a chocolate bar when you’re on a diet.
 These small diversions are not that problematic.

 The key is to keep your mind focused on the grand goal, even when there are small distractions.
-On the thing that you want to achieve and don’t let the small occasional whims derail you.
+Focused on the thing that you want to achieve and don’t let the small occasional whims derail you.

-Here are a couple of simple steps that will support you when daily battling the immediate gratification monster:
+Here are a couple of action items that will support you when daily battling the immediate gratification monster:

 - Note your impulses: When it comes down to preventing instant gratification, your motivation and willpower are never enough.
 Urges will emerge seemingly out of nowhere.
 Trying to persuade you to do this or that.
 These are perfectly normal.
 We all have thoughts about doing things that feel much better than the activities we are doing right now.
 What most don’t have, though, is a strategy to fight these thoughts.
 When suddenly you feel the need to check your phone, for example.
 Instead of doing it.
 Pause.
 Breathe.
 Note it down on a piece of paper.
 Ask yourself: “Why do I have this thought?”
 The point is to create space.
 Don’t act on every random thought.
 Stop for a while and let it pass by.